poolkit/poolkit/README.md

 ## Thanks for visiting my profile!

-If you found my work interesting or have any suggestions, please feel free to reach out.
+If you find my work interesting or have any suggestions, please feel free to reach out.
 I'm always open to new ideas and collaborations.